StudioSpindle/semi-website/README.md

 ## :rocket: Deployment

-Google cloud sdk with nginx is used for production.
+Google cloud sdk with nginx is used for solutionion.

 ## :construction: Local development